-A crucial part of Ma Mawi's new approach is that the community-based, capacity-building work that it does is all rooted in Aboriginal culture.
+A crucial part of Ma Mawi's approach is that the community-based, capacity-building work that it does is all rooted in Aboriginal cultures.
 Programs are intended to promote healing in the community, in large part by re-developing pride in what it is to be Aboriginal.
-Ma Mawi runs Pow Wow Clubs for Aboriginal youth, and an Aboriginal scouts program, and promotes traditional teachings and the learning of traditional ceremonies.
+Ma Mawi runs Pow Wow Clubs for Aboriginal youth, an Aboriginal cubs and scouts program, PACE (Positive Athletic Cultural Experience) programs, and promotes traditional teachings and the learning of traditional ceremonies.
 Support groups are organized for women, and men, and children.
-There is a young fathers program, as well as a mentoring program for young women.
+A young fathers program is run, as well as a mentoring program for young women.
 Workshops are run regularly on leadership training and capacity building.
+Neighbourhood Care Sites run community-building and skill-building programs at inner-city sites; the new Windy Hill Community Learning Resource Centre is a beautiful out-of-town facility that hosts a wide variety of initiatives; and Ma Mawi runs a growing number of supported residential facilities for women and families.
 Numerous programs exist to support young families, and to promote healthy relationships and healthy lifestyles.
 These are all culturally relevant, preventative and supportive services and programs.